pkaig/Rotorflight-Docs/docs/Tutorial-Walkthroughs/ELRS-telemetry-reuse.md

 * Headspeed
 * MCU Temperature

-To begin, enter CLI tab, copy and paste the below commands, and save and exit.
+To begin, enter CLI tab, copy and paste the below commands, then save and exit.

 ```
 set crsf_flight_mode_reuse = GOV_ADJFUNC